 Kronos' operations and properties are governed by various environmental laws and regulations which are complex, change frequently and have tended to become stricter over time.
-These environmental laws govern, among other things, the generation, storage, handling, use and transportation of hazardous materials; the emission and discharge of hazardous materials into the ground, air or water; and the health and safety of its employees.
+These environmental laws govern, among other things, the generation, storage, handling, use and transportation of hazardous materials; the emission and discharge of hazardous materials into the ground, air, or water; and the health and safety of Kronos' employees.
 Certain of Kronos' operations are, or have been, engaged in the generation, storage, handling, manufacture or use of substances or compounds that may be considered toxic or hazardous within the meaning of applicable environmental laws and regulations.
 As with other companies engaged in similar businesses, certain of Kronos' past and current operations and products have the potential to cause environmental or other damage.
 Kronos has implemented and continues to implement various policies and programs in an effort to minimize these risks.
 Kronos' policy is to comply with applicable environmental laws and regulations at all its facilities and to strive to improve its environmental performance and overall sustainability.
-Kronos updates its Sustainability Report biennially (available on Kronos' website at www.kronostio2.com), which highlights its focus on sustainability of its manufacturing operations, as well as its environmental, social and governance strategy.
-It is possible that future developments, such as stricter requirements in environmental laws and enforcement policies, could adversely affect its operations, including production, handling, use, storage, transportation, sale or disposal of hazardous or toxic substances or require Kronos to make capital and other expenditures to comply, and could adversely affect our consolidated financial position and results of operations or liquidity.
+It is possible that future developments, such as stricter requirements in environmental laws and enforcement policies, could adversely affect Kronos' operations, including production, handling, use, storage, transportation, sale or disposal of hazardous or toxic substances or require Kronos to make capital and other expenditures to comply, and could adversely affect our consolidated financial position and results of operations or liquidity.
+During 2021, Kronos was notified by government authorities in Norway that the classification of a dam at its mine facilities was changed to the highest level for Norwegian classification of dam structures.
+As a result, its mine operations are subject to a higher degree of oversight and regulation than existed prior to this change in classification, and we expect Kronos to incur additional capital expenditures to adapt to the higher classification standards.